Ruby Camacho, BSN, RN

 Ashley Brown, LVN

-Ashley is the Southeast clinical coordinator.
+Ashley is the associate director of nursing operations.
+She started NTACHC as Southeast’s clinical coordinator before being promoted.
 She has more than 15 years of medical experience in pediatrics, women’s health, adult medicine, occupational health and acute health services.
 She attended Coahoma Community College.
 A Mississippi native, Ashley is a wife and a mother of seven children.

 Amanda Griffin, LVN